cypranius/Honeypot/README.md

 ## 📚 References
 - [Cowrie Official Documentation](https://docs.cowrie.org/) - Complete guide for installation, configuration, and features
 - [VirtualBox Networking Modes](https://www.virtualbox.org/manual/ch06.html) - Detailed explanation of NAT, Internal Network, Host-Only, and Bridged modes
 - [authbind Manual](https://manpages.debian.org/authbind) - How to allow non-root processes to bind to privileged ports (<1024)
+- **[Ubuntu Password Recovery Guide](https://linuxconfig.org/ubuntu-14-04-lost-password-recovery)** – Step‑by‑step instructions for resetting a lost Ubuntu password via recovery mode.
+This guide got me into the system, but I needed additional steps (remounting the filesystem as read‑write) to make the change persist, which I solved with AI assistance.